- 19:1 Pilate ordered Jesus beaten.

 - 19:28 At this point, Jesus knew he had done everything he was sent to do.
 To fulfill one more piece of prophecy in the Bible, he said, “I’m thirsty.”17

 - 19:29 There was a jar of cheap, sour wine sitting nearby.
-Someone grabbed a long stem from a hyssop plant, dipped part of it into the wine and held it up to the mouth of Jesus.
+Someone grabbed a long stem from a hyssop plant, attached a sponge to it, dipped part of it into the wine, and then held it up to the mouth of Jesus.

 - 19:30 Jesus tasted the wine and then said “It’s done.”
 Jesus bowed his head and released his spirit.